yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 RUN wget --output-document=app/models/index.ann https://deepfood.s3-us-west-2.amazonaws.com/tree_5.ann
 RUN pip install -r requirements.txt
 ```
-The only interesting operations here are 'RUN wget' that download the models we saved to s3 into the image so that the application can use them once its running.
-The others lines just copy everything, install requirements and run the application (running code here tiangolo/uvicorn-gunicorn).
+The first line inherits the docker file from tiangolo/uvicorn-gunicorn wich takes care of running the server.
+The rest copy the code into the image, installs requirements and **downloads the models from s3**.

-to build the image and run it localy:
+to build the image and run the image:
 ```shell
 docker build -t myimage ./
 docker run -d --name mycontainer -p 80:80 myimage
 ```
-application is listening on port 80. and can be accessed in localhost:80.
+application can be accessed at localhost:80

 Deploy - AWS Elastic Beanstalk
 =====
-Deploying on Beanstalk is easy peasy once you have a dockerfile.
-The only thing you need is run the eb-cli tool to init a new application:
+Elastic Beanstalk is an AWS service for deploying web application.
+It supports docker and expects the Dockerfile to instruct it on how to build and deploy the image.
+Deploying on Beanstalk is easy peasy once you have a dockerfile and the [eb-cli](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) tool.
+step 1 - create a new eb application:
 ```shell
 eb init -p docker deepfood
 ```
-Add some configurations to .ebextensions/custom.config so that the instance we get has enough memory and starage space to use our models:
+step 2 - Add some configurations to .ebextensions/custom.config so that the instance we get has enough memory and starage space to use our models:
 ```shell
 aws:autoscaling:launchconfiguration:
   InstanceType: t2.large